usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 1 %}
 {% asset design-standards/figure_1_minimum_clear_width_for_single_wheelchair.gif alt="" %}
 {% figcaption %}
-The minimum clear width for single wheelchair passage shall be 32 inches (815 mm) at a point for a maximum length of 24 inches and 36 inches (915 mm) continuously.
+<p>The minimum clear width for single wheelchair passage shall be 32 inches (815 mm) at a point for a maximum length of 24 inches and 36 inches (915 mm) continuously.</p>
 {% endfigcaption %}
 {% endfigure %}